-This course will study the roles and functions of the financial manager within the corporate form of business organization, providing an introduction to the critical financial management functions of the business firm including basic financial frameworks, concepts, principles, tools, and techniques.
+This course will study the roles and functions of the financial manager within the corporate form of business organization, providing an introduction to the critical financial management functions of the business firm, including basic financial frameworks, concepts, principles, tools, and techniques.
 The major topics to be covered include the objectives and functions of financial management, the financial environment affecting the firm, time value of money, capital budgeting, an introduction to domestic and international financial markets, financial analysis and planning, cash flow, and traditional sources of debt and equity financing.
-Uses spreadsheets and financial calculators.
+This course requires the use of spreadsheets and financial calculators.